 As a Teaching Fellow in the English department at The University of North Carolin at Chapel Hill, I teach courses in composition, literature, and film.
-With the help of fantastic students and a supportive teaching community, I have been fortunate to win three teaching awards, including the most prestigious award available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).
+With the help of great students and a supportive teaching community, I have been fortunate to win three teaching awards, including the most prestigious award available to graduate students, the Tanner Award for Excellence in Undergraduate Teaching (2018).

 Most frequently, I teach the university’s introductory course in composition and rhetoric, ENGL 105: Writing Across the Disciplines (see syllabus).
 This workshop class teaches students to research, write, persuade, and analyze–in short, to argue.
 Through a series of projects spanning written, oral, and digital communication, the class hones understanding and command of three disciplinary fields: the natural sciences, the social sciences, and the humanities.

 Apart from my classroom teaching, I have served as a Graduate Research Assistant for two courses: CMPL 142: Visual Culture & ENGL 344: Literature of the American West.
 As a GRC, I work with students one-on-one to develop and refine research projects.